Statistics Tool

 How To Use

-2. Click Calculate Stats.
+3. Click **Calculate Stats**.

 Frequently Asked Questions

-Can a dataset have more than one mode?+
+Can there be more than one Mode?+

 Is Mean, Median, Mode Calculator free to use?+